lee-blake/CME-Commitment-to-Change/Design/BusinessRequirements.md

 # Proposed New Business Requirements

-- BR1: Motivate clinicians to make and keep commitments to positive change in the practice of medicine.
+- BR1: Motivate and enable clinicians to make and keep commitments to positive change in the practice of medicine.

 - BR2: Enable CME providers to measure the relative effectiveness of their courses at creating changes in medical practice by their respective students.